Posterior Landscape (Arthur's Seat)

 - R-hat ≥ 1.2 — Chains haven't converged yet

-Traceplots (Log-posterior)
+Traceplots (Log-elevation)

 The Bayesian Perspective